-- iv.
-Fast optical switching: The Materials Campaign requires research in transparent nonlinear optical (NLO) materials, electro-optical (EO) materials, metamaterials, and in related components and devices that can reduce their optical transmission across the visible, NIR, SWIR, MWIR, and/or LWIR wavelength range passively, or actively when subjected to an incident laser beam within that wavelength range.
+v.
+Fast optical switching: The Materials Campaign requires research in transparent nonlinear optical (NLO) materials, electro-optical materials, metamaterials, and in related components and devices that can reduce their optical transmission across the visible, NIR, SWIR, MWIR, and/or LWIR wavelength range passively or actively when subjected to an incident laser beam within that wavelength range.
 Orders of magnitude of reduction of transmission are desired.
+The speed at which such materials, components, or devices switch from transmissive to non-transmissive states needs to be on the order of <1ns.
 Materials and devices must be highly transmissive in the initial state.
-Technical areas of interest include, but are not limited to, the following: - (1) Development of optical materials with large nonlinearities and a broad wavelength and/or pulse-width response.
-This can include molecular modeling, material synthesis, and characterization of nonlinear parameters as well as nonlinear transmission studies to determine structure-property relationships to improve performance. - (2) Modeling efforts to relate nonlinear material properties to their ability to effectively reduce transmission.
-Modeling effort should include details on how the nonlinear materials affect the propagation of incoming laser beams. - (3) Development of active broadly tunable metamaterial structures and devices including modeling studies and characterization efforts. - (4) Novel experimental techniques for characterization of nonlinearities, lifetimes, switching speeds, etc.
+Technical areas of interest include, but are not limited to, the following:

+(1) Development of optical materials with large nonlinearities and a broad wavelength and/or pulse width response.
+This can include molecular modeling, material synthesis, and characterization of nonlinear parameters as well as nonlinear transmission studies to determine structure-property relationships to improve performance.

+(2) Modeling efforts to relate nonlinear material properties to their ability to effectively reduce transmission.
+Modeling effort should include details on how the nonlinear materials affect the propagation of incoming laser beams.

+(3) Development of active broadly tunable metamaterial structures and devices including modeling studies and characterization efforts.

+(4) Novel experimental techniques for characterization of nonlinearities, lifetimes, switching speeds, etc.